How to Identify Vintage Moroccan Rugs and Spot Fakes Easily

 Beware of a Vintage Looking Moroccan Rug

 Sometimes the word “vintage” means a particular style or design that was popular in the past.
 Modern manufacturers create replica products to capitalize on this trend.
-Their items are reminiscent of popular goods of another era.
+Their items are reminiscent of popular gods of another era.

 This is why not all vintage rugs are vintage.
 They are not all made in the past that is reflective of the makers’ artistic tribal culture.
 Looks can be deceiving.